michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 15. And he went and joined himself to one of the sons of the city of that place; and he sent him into the field to tend the swine.

-16. And he had a desire to fill his belly with those karubsKurubee, the pods of the karub-tree, ceratonia siliqua. which the swine did eat; and no man gave to him.
+16. And he had a desire to fill his belly with those karubs

 17. And when he came to himself, he said, How many hirelings are there now in my father's house, who have abundance of bread, and I here with hunger am perishing!